Caelyx Concentrate for infusion

 These are the more common side effects of CAELYX:

-- general feeling of tiredness, sleepiness
+- general feeling of tiredness, sleepiness or weakness

 - loss of appetite, weight loss